TSA COVID POLICY

 - Develop, train, and implement increased daily sanitization protocols for common surfaces, restrooms, equipment, and facilities.

 - Make hand sanitizer, disinfecting wipes, soap and water, or similar disinfectant readily available throughout the facility.

 - Increase use of Park Managers to ensure health protocols adopted by TSA are being successfully implemented and followed by all visitors.

-A forfeit results if a team does not have enough players to field a team for a scheduled game as a result of complying with this protocol.
+A forfeiture results if a team does not have enough players to field a team for a scheduled game as a result of complying with this protocol.
 However, where possible, teams are encouraged to play the game in a scrimmage format.
-All soccer divisions will be scheduled to play a knock-out playoff tournament that includes all teams to reduce the impact of any games forfeited during the season.
+Availability of make-up games is at the Division Directors discretion due to limited time and field availability.